 For those seeking a high dosage of spirulina, tablets aren’t going to cut it.
-The powder-based spirulina supplement from Viva Naturals is grown in the United States, and the powder is independently tested for purity.
+The powder-based spirulina supplement from Micro Ingredients is organically grown, and the powder is independently tested for purity.

 Add to this the fact that you can calibrate your dosage as low or as high as you’d like, and you’ve got all the makings of a great pick.